noverney/tilics/articles/article-28-machine-language-vs-programming-language.md

 <!-- END TITLE -->

 <!-- BEGIN BODY -->
 A programming language is a high-level language that programmers can write, read and understand.
-There are many programming languages such as Java, C++, Fortran, and many more.
+There are many programming languages such as Java, C++, Fortran, and more.

 A machine language is a low-level language that the machines can read, and understand.
 It is just one language which is a stream of 0's & 1's.